All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 The cost advantage of compounded semaglutide over GoodRx-discounted Ozempic is substantial:

-• 60-80% cheaper at equivalent doses.
-The same active ingredient at a fraction of the cost.
+• 60-80% cheaper at equivalent doses. the prescribed active pharmaceutical ingredient at a fraction of the cost.

 • All-inclusive pricing is common.
 Many compounded providers bundle medication, consultation, supplies, and shipping.
 With GoodRx + Ozempic, you pay separately for the doctor visit, the medication, and any supplies.